 Currently, two main drugs can treat Cushing’s disease in dogs.
 A form of the insecticide DDT (drug names include Lysodren® and mitotane) can destroy the cells that produce cortisone in the adrenal glands.

-Other medication such as trilostane help decrease the amount of cortisone that the adrenal glands produce.
+Other medications such as trilostane help decrease the amount of cortisone that the adrenal glands produce.
 This accomplishes this goal by inhibiting specific steps in the cortisone production process.
 Both trilostane and mitotane can effectively treat and control the signs of Cushing’s disease.

 Discuss which may be the most effective treatment for your dog, and follow your vet's instructions diligently.